nabla/nabla-android/demo/README.md

 1. Clone the repository
 2. Head to [https://`your_organisation_id`.pro.nabla.com/developers/sdk-setup-guide]()
-3. Follow the setup guide to create a test patient and get your public API key and temporary `access_token` and `refresh_token` to use for the demo
+3. Follow the setup guide to create a test patient and get your mobile SDK API key and temporary `access_token` and `refresh_token` to use for the demo

-> At this stage, you should have a public API key and 2 tokens
+> At this stage, you should have a mobile SDK API key and 2 tokens

 4. Paste your API key in place of the `dummy-public-api-key` in the [demo app Manifest](https://github.com/nabla/nabla-android/blob/main/demo/src/main/AndroidManifest.xml)
 5. Paste your `access_token` and `refresh_token` in place of the `dummy-access-token` and `dummy-refresh-token` in the [`DemoApp.kt` class](https://github.com/nabla/nabla-android/blob/main/demo/src/main/java/com/nabla/sdk/demo/DemoApp.kt)